rune/rune/docs/blog/2024-07-17-top-down-synchronization.md

 ) {
     lastSentControls = { ...gameInputs }
     lastActionTime = Date.now()
-    Dusk.actions.controls(lastSentControls)
+    Rune.actions.controls(lastSentControls)
 }
 ```

 There’s a couple of gates put on sending actions.
 We don’t want to send unchanged controls into the game logic, it won’t change anything and wastes bandwidth.
-The Dusk SDK also limits us to 10 actions per second from any client so we make sure we’re not breaking that.
+The Rune SDK also limits us to 10 actions per second from any client so we make sure we’re not breaking that.

 That’s pretty much it, we have a game logic that will keep the client’s game state in sync and a renderer that will let our players play.
 Of course this is a simple tech demo but with a little more work, collision between players, fighting and item collection could easily be added.

-If you have any questions or comments on the tech demo or Dusk in general, be sure to join our [Discord](https://discord.gg/dusk-devs).
+If you have any questions or comments on the tech demo or Rune in general, be sure to join our [Discord](https://discord.gg/rune-devs).

 Assets from [Pixel Frog](https://pixelfrog-assets.itch.io/tiny-swords).